What actually is origami?

 Not all of them are produced with the permission of the original designer though.
 Please try and avoid these ones.
 It’s not hard for a YouTube creator to ask permission of the designer and it’s simple courtesy.
 People that create instruction videos without asking the designer first are profiting off the back of someone else’s creativity and that’s hardly fair.
 Sara Adams’s channel Happy Folding is an excellent resource and all her videos are made with the permission of the original designer.

 - Books.
 There are plenty available on Amazon.
 Some of which have been reviewed on the blog.
-I also have my new book, Origami Made Simple, coming out on April 14, 2019.
+I also have my book, Origami Made Simple.
 It includes 40 simple models perfect for those starting out in origami.

 - Websites.
 There is a huge number of sites that have free diagrams – including this one!